 Innovation and exploring new ideas are part of Exelon’s culture.

 Exelon continues to be at the forefront of clean energy advancements.
-Our cross-functional, innovative internal groups - the TechEXChange and Emerging Technology teams - help us leverage expertise and ingenuity from across the organization, and external resources, to identify new technologies to optimize operations and grow our businesses.
+Our cross-functional, innovative internal groups - the TechEXChange and the Exelorate Growth Board - help us leverage expertise and ingenuity from across the organization, and external resources, to identify new technologies to optimize operations and grow our businesses.

-These groups engage with a multitude of experts - from our own employees to national labs to private equity firms - to unearth innovations.
+These groups engage with a multitude of experts - from our own employees to national labs to private equity firms - to unearth new technologies and innovations.

 Truly competitive markets deliver the best results.